+Overall benefits of our dermal injector technology include improved handling, reduction or elimination of the need for local anesthetic, quicker procedure times, an expectation of more consistent clinical results because of the injector's controls, and a significant expansion of the areas that can be addressed with dermal fillers due to the ability to conduct broad, shallow, and evenly-dispersed injections.
 We believe that this device will have applications in certain other dermatological procedures requiring injections of specific volumes of material at specific depths and as such, will look at licensing opportunities in these areas.
 In addition to the programmable variables of volume and depth, the device will also have interchangeable heads for different injection procedures (single and multi-needle).
-We expect commercial-ready prototypes to be built and tested in 2016.
+In February 2017, we entered into agreements with two European firms, AMI and Art of Technology, both of whom have committed to work with our company to get our commerce-grade RCI-02 dermal injector prototypes manufactured and tested.